jakubwas/Linux-Commands-Cheatsheet/README.md

 - `install {options} source destination` -- copy files (often just compiled) into destination locations.
 ### View / Edit file contents
 - `touch file_name`  -- create empty file.
-- `wc file_name` -- show information about the file: number of lines, word count, byte and characters count.
 - `cat {options} file_name` -- reads data from the file and gives their content as output.
   - `cat >file_name` - create new file with content,
   - `cat >>file_name` - append content to the end of file_name,